Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Appendix

 From Definition~\ref{defn:netid}, a module ${G}_{ij}$ is identifiable in the model set $\mathcal{M}$ if and only if the following implication holds:

 for all $\theta_0,\theta_1 \in \Theta$.
 Analogously, the network identifiability of a module $\tilde{G}_{ji}$ in the model set $\mathcal{M}(\mathcal{G}^\prime)$ is equivalent to the implication

 Observe that $ (C T R)^\top = R^\top (I - \tilde{G})^{-1} C^\top$, which is the transfer matrix of the transpose network.
-Therefore, the equations on the left hand side of equations \eqref{eq:implication1} and \eqref{eq:implication2} are equivalent, from which the first claim immediately follows.
+Therefore, the equations on the left-hand side of implications \eqref{eq:implication1} and \eqref{eq:implication2} are equivalent, from which the first claim immediately follows.
 The second statement on the overall model set is obtained by applying the above reasoning to all the modules in the network \eqref{eq:net}.